 |Pricing||Simple pricing model can be found at: https://www.pardot.com/pricing/||The Pricing model is a bit complex and not publically available.
 Get a quote from here - https://www.salesforce.com/in/products/marketing-cloud/pricing/|

-While Pardot brings plenty of advantages to the table, there are still a few limitations they face and hopefully, are working on in the backend.
+While Pardot brings plenty of advantages to the table, they still face a few limitations and hopefully are working on in the backend.
 These limitations include: